statsmodels/statsmodels/docs/source/kernel_methods.rst

 Kernel Methods :mod:`kernel_methods`
 ====================================

-This section collect kernel-based methods, currently only directed toward estimation of density of probability.
+:mod:`statsmodels.kernel_methods` collect kernel-based methods, currently only directed toward estimation of density of probability.
 It currently handles univariate, multivariate and multidimensional data, which can be continuous or discrete.

 The :py:class:`kde.KDE` object is the entrance point to all these methods.
 From there, the user defines the data, its properties, and the methods to use for the